Language disorder in children refers to problems with either:

 Depression, anxiety, and other emotional or behavioral problems may complicate language disorders.

-Parents who are concerned that their child's speech or language is delayed should see their primary care provider.
+Parents who are concerned that their child's speech or language is delayed should see their child's doctor.
 Ask about getting a referral to a speech and language therapist.

 Children who are diagnosed with this condition may need to be seen by a neurologist or children's developmental specialist to determine if the cause can be treated.

-Call your child's health care provider if you see the following signs that your child does not understand language well:
+Call your child's doctor if you see the following signs that your child does not understand language well: